chfour/mcman/README.md

 ln -s mcman/manager .
 ```

-You'll probably also want to change the arguments passed to java: to do that, modify `mcman/scripts/server-run.sh`.
+You'll probably also want to change the arguments passed to java: to do that, modify the config file.

 Everything done!
 Now to run your new server: